Scan to BIM | Benefits and How It Works | Autodesk

 Depending on the level of detail required, a scan can cover 100,000 square feet of space per day.
 Once the point cloud is captured, it can be processed via cloud computing in hours.

-Scan-to-BIM modelling can be especially useful on historic preservation projects.
+Scan-to-BIM modeling can be especially useful on historic preservation projects.
 Preserving and replicating historical details is crucial for funding such projects; this process can mitigate outdated or inaccurate blueprints, common in old buildings.

 CHINA CONSTRUCTION FIRST GROUP

-Construction management company China Construction First Group used drone laser scanning and ReCap to plan construction routes safe to transport priceless artefacts through the historic infrastructure of China’s Jingdezhen Imperial Kiln Museum.
+Construction management company China Construction First Group used drone laser scanning and ReCap to plan construction routes safe to transport priceless artifacts through the historic infrastructure of China’s Jingdezhen Imperial Kiln Museum.

 ATTF

-French reality-capture company ATTF creates laser-scanned point-cloud models of nuclear sites, autonomous industrial utilities, and other extreme environments, using scan-to-BIM processes to minimise site exposure to help ensure worker safety.
+French reality-capture company ATTF creates laser-scanned point-cloud models of nuclear sites, autonomous industrial utilities, and other extreme environments, using scan-to-BIM processes to minimize site exposure to help ensure worker safety.

 An architect and a reality-capture specialist explain how to verify the accuracy of scan to BIM at each step in the process.

-BIM (building information modelling) is a continually updated digital model of an existing building, building under construction or intended building design.
-Depending on the level of detail, this model is embedded with information about its individual elements, what they’re made of and how they function.
+BIM (building information modeling) is a continually updated digital model of an existing building, building under construction, or intended building design.
+Depending on the level of detail, this model is embedded with information about its individual elements, what they’re made of, and how they function.
 BIM is used by architects to refine designs and by builders to monitor construction progress.

 Whereas a building information model is a discrete digital product, scan to BIM is a process that leads to the creation of this model: a detailed laser scan and a point cloud array that can be translated into a building or site model.

-For prospective building sites, scan-to-BIM modelling can create detailed models of precise ecological conditions, as well as surrounding infrastructure or neighbouring buildings.
-This could include how a stream bank will erode during a torrential downpour, how elevation changes might affect weather patterns or access to light, how shade will determine solar heat gain, how to efficiently dig a water-detention basin to fit the natural topography and more.
+For prospective building sites, scan-to-BIM modeling can create detailed models of precise ecological conditions, as well as surrounding infrastructure or neighboring buildings.
+This could include how a stream bank will erode during a torrential downpour, how elevation changes might affect weather patterns or access to light, how shade will determine solar heat gain, how to efficiently dig a water-detention basin to fit the natural topography, and more.